BandRouteNet: An Adaptive Band Routing Neural Network for EEG Artifact Removal: Experimental Settings

 \subsection{Evaluation Metrics}

-To quantitatively assess the denoising performance of the proposed model, we adopt the standard evaluation metrics, including the Temporal Root Mean Squared Error (RRMSE$_{\mathrm{t}}$), Spectral Root Mean Squared Error (RRMSE$_{\mathrm{s}}$), and Correlation Coefficient (CC).
+We adopt the standard evaluation metrics from benchmarks, including the Temporal Root Mean Squared Error (RRMSE$_{\mathrm{t}}$), Spectral Root Mean Squared Error (RRMSE$_{\mathrm{s}}$), and Correlation Coefficient (CC)~\cite{eegdenoisenet}.
 In addition, we also report the Signal-to-noise Ratio Improvement (SNR$_{\mathrm{imp}}$) to measure the gain in signal quality before and after denoising.